 Maybe the cat killings explain this one.

-111 drug traffickers were nabbed in an operation last year.
+111 drug traffickers were nabbed in an operation in 2016.
 Guess where their leader was.

-Drugs may also have been involved in an accident near the Yishun MRT station, where three people were injured when someone tried to drive through a police roadblock (the police were searching the car before it happened).
+Drugs may also have been involved in an accident near Yishun MRT station.
+Three people were injured when someone tried to drive through a police roadblock (the police were searching the car before it happened).

-It’s amazing no one is writing the script for CSI: Yishun at this point.
+It’s amazing no one is writing the script for CSI: Yishun (or even a Channel 5 or Channel 8 drama called Yishun) at this point.

 6. Someone who wants your children

-Most recently, we got reports of a mysterious man asking for any children, via door-to-door knocking.
+Let’s not forget that in November 2016, we had reports of a mysterious man asking for any children, via door-to-door knocking.
 Kind of like the most terrifying karang-guni man you’ve ever heard of.